jessepav/lacygoill-wiki-backup/awk/awk.md

 ##### same thing, but aligning the names and the pays?

-To get more control over the formatting, you would need `printf`:
+To get more control over the formatting, you need `printf`:

     $ awk '{ printf "total pay for %-8s is %6.2f\n", $1, $2 * $3 }' /tmp/emp.data
     total pay for Beth     is   0.00~